-That night, as their new husbands slept, the she-goblins snuck out of their homes and ate the men they had imprisoned.
-The eldest merchant embraced his new wife when she returned home and he felt that her body was cold.
-Knowing that she was a goblin, he was sure all the others were too.
+That night, as their new husbands slept, the she-goblins snuck out of their homes and ate the men they had just imprisoned.
+The eldest merchant embraced his new wife when she returned home, and he felt that her body was cold.
+Now knowing that she was a goblin, he was sure all the others were too.
 The next morning he warned the men from his ship that they would be eaten by these she-goblins when another ship wrecked.
-Half of the men did not believe it and decided to stay.
-The others fled right away.
+Half of the men escaped right away, but the others did not believe it and stayed.

-That morning the Bodhisatta happened to be flying near the fleeing men and he told some to climb onto his back while the others took hold of his tail or stood to the side saluting respectfully.
-They all rose into the sky and were taken safely home.
+That morning the Bodhisatta happened to be flying near the fleeing men, and he had some climb onto his back, while the others took hold of his tail or stood to the side saluting respectfully.
+They all rose into the sky, and the Bodhisatta took them safely home.
 Those who stayed behind were soon replaced and eaten.

 In the Lifetime of the Buddha

-A disciple of the Buddha had his passions aroused by a beautifully dressed woman and he no longer took joy in his studies or meditation.
-The Buddha told him this story to remind him that women tempt men with their beauty and trickery, and once they have power over the men they ruin them with their evil ways, just like she-goblins.
+A disciple of the Buddha had his passions aroused by a beautifully dressed woman, and he no longer took joy in his studies or meditation.
+The Buddha told the disciple this story to remind him that women tempt men with their beauty and trickery, and once they have power over men, they ruin them with their evil ways, just like she-goblins.
 The way to avoid such misery is to follow the advice of the Buddha.

 The two hundred fifty merchants who fled were earlier births of some of the Buddha’s followers.